A UK-BASED EDUCATION RESEARCHER FINDS WAY OUT OF JAMB PROBLEMS

 Access to Higher Education in Nigeria

-The new model of access, Dr Ogudoro’s research findings suggest, will allow professional bodies and other higher education pathways in Nigeria to provide undergraduate study opportunities for most young people aspiring to study Arts, Humanities, and Social Science courses.
+The new model of access, Peter Ogudoro’s research findings suggest, will allow professional bodies and other higher education pathways in Nigeria to provide undergraduate study opportunities for most young people aspiring to study Arts, Humanities, and Social Science courses.
 Those opportunities will be open, flexible, blended, and at no cost to the government.

 This will permit universities in Nigeria to devote most of their resources to the provision of study opportunities for young people aspiring to study Science, Technology, Engineering, and Mathematics (STEM) oriented courses as well as postgraduate study opportunities for those in the Arts, Humanities, and Social Sciences.